28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 Figure \(\PageIndex{21}\) shows the domain structure of three different RTKs, including the insulin receptor (IR) family.
 The insulin receptor is also synthesized as a single chain but undergoes proteolysis and interchain disulfide bond formation to give the "dimeric" structure shown below.

-As shown in Figure \(\PageIndex{21}\), ErbB receptors have four extracellular domains, a transmembrane domain, the juxtamembrane region (about 40 residues), the cytoplasmic kinase domain, and a C-terminal extension that gets autophosphorylated and which binds downstream target protein through their SH2 domains.
+As shown in Figure \(\PageIndex{21}\), ErbB receptors have four extracellular domains, a transmembrane domain, the juxtamembrane region (about 40 residues), the cytoplasmic kinase domain, and a C-terminal extension that gets autophosphorylated and binds downstream target protein through its SH2 domains.
 Extracellular domains I ( L1) and III/L2 have β-helix solenoid secondary motifs that bind the ligand.
 Domains II/CR1 and IV/CR2 are cysteine-rich disulfide bonds.
-Some fraction (>80% through cross-linking studies) of the ErbB receptors exists as dimers at the cell surface in the absence of ligand, a finding in contrast to the older view that ligand binding is required for dimerization.
+Some fraction (>80% by cross-linking studies) of ErbB receptors exists as dimers at the cell surface in the absence of ligand, in contrast to the older view that ligand binding is required for dimerization.

 The structure of the extracellular domains of the free ErbB and ligand-bound EGFR receptors shows conformational changes that are required for dimer formation.
 In the absence of the ligand, a "tether" arm, denoted by an open triangle in domain IV in Figure \(\PageIndex{22}\), is close to a buried "dimerization" arm (asterisk *) in domain II of the extracellular regions of EGFR, ErbB3, and ErbB4, effectively inhibiting dimerization.
 When the ligand is bound, domains I and III interact, freeing the dimerization domains to interact (** in EGFR).
 These features are illustrated in Figure \(\PageIndex{22}\).